SPRING 2014 Astronomy Observing Sessions

 learn more about the observatory visit the observatory website.

 Observing Session Schedule - SUBJECT TO CHANGE WITHOUT PRIOR NOTICE:

 Remember: Check here about 1 hour before coming to Research Hall in the event of clouds/rain/other reasons for cancellation.

-PLEASE NOTE: There will be no scheduled observing sessions until the SPRING semester begins.
+PLEASE NOTE: There will be no more scheduled observing sessions until the FALL semester begins.

 PLEASE NOTE: If these dates are not convenient, or if you live in Maryland, or if you'd just like more observing opportunities, you may want to consider visiting the University of Maryland College Park Observatory.
 The director of the observatory is Elizabeth Warner, and she runs many great programs at the UMCP observatory.